 On July 3, 2020, STI ESG and China Bank executed the Amendment to the Term Loan Agreement dated May 7, 2019 to amend the availability period of the Term Loan Facility.
 The Term Loan Facility was made available to the Borrower on any business day for the period beginning on the date of the Term Loan Agreement and ending on the earliest of: (a) July 31, 2020; (b) the date the Term Loan Facility is fully drawn; or (c) the date the Lender's commitment to extend the Term Loan Facility to the Borrower is canceled or terminated in accordance with the Term Loan Agreement.
-At various dates during the year ended March 31, 2020, STI ESG availed of loans aggregating to ₱800.0 million subject to interest rates ranging from 5.81% to 6.31%.
-In July 2020, STI ESG availed of loans aggregating to ₱400.0 million subject to an interest rate of 5.81%.
-Interest rates for all drawdowns from the Term Loan Facility were repriced at a rate of 5.56% effective September 20, 2020.
+At various dates during the year ended March 31, 2020, STI ESG availed of loans aggregating to \$\text{P800.0}\$ million subject to interest rates ranging from 5.81% to 6.31% per annum.
+In July 2020, STI ESG availed of loans aggregating to \$\text{P400.0}\$ million subject to an interest rate of 5.81% per annum.

 As at July 31, 2020, the Term Loan Facility is fully drawn at ₱1,200.0 million.
 The proceeds from these loans were used for capital expenditures and working capital requirements.
 Interest rates for all drawdowns from the Term Loan Facility were repriced at a rate of 5.7895% and 6.5789% per annum, effective September 20, 2021 and 2022, respectively.